Non-Revenue Water Management

 Control water losses and make your business more efficient and sustainable.
 NIRAS provides expert consultancy on NRW Management & Water Loss Control to water utilities worldwide.

 Non-revenue water (NRW) is the difference between the amount of water a utility supplies to the distribution system and the amount of water billed.
-NRW is a waste of money, and water losses from leakage is a waste of the planet’s scarce drinking water resources.
+NRW is a waste of money, and water lost from leaks is a waste of drinking water resources.

-Unfortunately, NRW levels are high in many cities around the globe – differing from close to 5 per cent to as much as 80 per cent, with around 40 per cent being the average.
-Huge volumes of clean drinking water are wasted, lost through leaks and overflows, or not accounted for due to metering inaccuracies at consumers and illegal connections (theft) leading to financial losses for the water utilities.
-In many parts of the world, this results in far more water extraction than needed, and limited water resources are being over-exploited.
+Unfortunately, NRW levels are high in many countries around the globe – varying from around 5 % to as much as 80 %, with around 40 % being the estimated average.
+Huge volumes of drinking water are wasted, lost through leaks and overflows, or not accounted for due to absence of metering, metering inaccuracies and illegal connections (theft) leading to increased production costs and reduced revenues, a poisonous cocktail of financial losses for the water utilities.
+In many parts of the world, this entails far more water extraction than needed, and consequently water resources are being over-exploited.

 Save water – save money

 NIRAS has extensive experience in NRW management and water loss control.
-We help water companies around the world with all aspects of reducing water losses and associated financial losses.
-This is the approach, we recommend:
+We assist water companies around the world with all aspects of reducing water losses and associated financial losses.
+Our approach is built on the following:

 - Develop an NRW master plan

-- Implement water auditing and water loss control programmes
+- Implement procedures for (annual) water auditing and master plan updates

-- Introduce pressure management and active leakage control
+- Implement pressure management and active leakage control

 - Initiate strategic pipeline management and rehabilitation plans